Signed in as:

 Availability

-Jay is available Monday from 8 to 5 in the Cedar Rapids Office.
 Jay is available in the Washington Office on Tuesday through Thursday from 8 to 5.
 Jay provides therapy in the following school districts: Washington School District and the WRAP Center.
 Jay has limited openings.

 View Jay's profile on Psychology Today